 Nine months later the Nobel peace prize was awarded to the same Mikhail Gorbachev.
 The Nobel committee stated that he is deserved the prize "for his leading role in the peace process which today characterizes important parts of the international community".

-Mikhail Gorbachev should have faced chrages in the international court for war crimianls for what he did in Azerbaijan, but instead all he got was a Nobel peace prize.
+Mikhail Gorbachev should have faced criminal charges in the international court for war crimes for what he did no just in Azerbaijan, but also in Georgia in 1989 and Lithuania in 1991 where he also conducted massacres of protesters, but instead he got a Nobel peace prize and was even named as Time Magazine's "man of the decade".